'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic.'—Edgar Allan Poe

 Once we had arrived there, we noticed that he was not outside.
 We stepped inside, and he was not in the hall to be plainly seen either.
 A queer sensation had then overtaken me forthwith.

-As we passed the hall, we found Mr Gillespie dead.
+As we had passed the hall, we found Mr Gillespie dead.
 His motionless body was hanging, from the top of the stairway.
 It was apparent that his death appeared to be recent, but what was not certain from the beginning was if he had committed suicide or was simply murdered.
 The only certainty was that he was dead.
 I could not bear the image of his listless body hanging, and I unfastened the rope and removed the body of Mr Gillespie.

 It was a lamentable death, and one that I felt had a purpose.
 The purpose would soon be understood.
 As I was removing the body, Higgins had discovered the familiar poem of the Raven, near the body.
 The poem was a visible sign that the murderer had returned to his escapade.
 The pressing question was, were there any witnesses, and eventually there were none.